NucleusPowered/site-v1/docs/configuration/migration.md

 * Mute status
 * Jail status
 * Homes
+* Player nicknames

 ## What Does Nucleus Not Migrate?

-Nucleus is designed to not update your main user config files.
-In keeping with this, anything in your configuration files will not be transferred over to Nucleus automatically.
+Most things in your configuration files will not be transferred over to Nucleus automatically, including things like chat message templates.
 However, this is a good opportunity to review what is available in Nucleus.

 This includes: